sisihagen/website/content/en/blog/2020/02/energy-poverty-grows.md

   - Adjustment of the design method of the additional demand for decentralized hot water supply

-  - Creation of " energy security agencies“
+  - Creation of " energy security agencies"

   - Defusing the deadline until the possible energy lock